awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-containerproperties-logconfiguration.md

 `LogDriver`  <a name="cfn-batch-jobdefinition-containerproperties-logconfiguration-logdriver"></a>
 The log driver to use for the container\.
 The valid values listed for this parameter are log drivers that the Amazon ECS container agent can communicate with by default\.
 The supported log drivers are `awslogs`, `fluentd`, `gelf`, `json-file`, `journald`, `logentries`, `syslog`, and `splunk`\.
-Jobs running on Fargate resources are restricted to the `awslogs` and `splunk` log drivers\.
+Jobs that are running on Fargate resources are restricted to the `awslogs` and `splunk` log drivers\.
 awslogs
 Specifies the Amazon CloudWatch Logs logging driver\.
 For more information, see [Using the awslogs Log Driver](https://docs.aws.amazon.com/batch/latest/userguide/using_awslogs.html) in the *AWS Batch User Guide* and [Amazon CloudWatch Logs logging driver](https://docs.docker.com/config/containers/logging/awslogs/) in the Docker documentation\.
 fluentd